 Heady Mix was founded by me, Justina Cruickshank, it started as a small idea following my first trip to Nigeria.
 The Chibok girls were still missing, held in captivity by the terrorist group Boka Haram.
 I wondered what life would be like growing up in a country where schoolgirl kidnappings were frequent.
 It got me thinking about equality, about how women are treated and represented, and about the role that books play, how they shape our lives and storytell the female experience.

 As an avid reader, I began to look at my reading choices.
 Would what I was reading shape the future?
 Were the books’ characters and writers reflecting the diverse makeup of the world we live in?
 Was I reading new perspectives and learning about people different to me?

-The lasting impression of The Heart is a Lonely Hunter was it made me think about my reading habits?
-McCullers wasn't from the D/deaf community but she deftly wrote about the experience for her main character, John Singer.
+The lasting impression of The Heart is a Lonely Hunter was it made me think about my reading habits.
+The main character, John Singer, was from the D/deaf community.
 It made me realise I had never read a book written by someone from the D/deaf community before, and I wondered if that was the same for others.

 That of course has changed now, our debut collection featured amazing female writers from the D/deaf community.
-It's been fascinating to read new writing from diverse voices.
-I'm convinced this is also my small part in helping make the world a better place, and I have learned so much!
-Most of all, this new approach to reading has meant that I've supported authors that aren't getting the bookshelf space they deserve.
-And that's important because books create physical and historial legacies; what we read now has an impact on what the future thinks, understands and knows.
+It’s been fascinating to read new writing from diverse voices and multicultural backgrounds.
+I’m convinced this is also my small part in helping make the world a better place, and I have learned so much!
+Most of all, this new approach to reading has meant that I’ve supported authors that aren’t getting the bookshelf space they deserve.
+And that’s important because books create physical and historical legacies; what we read now has an impact on what the future thinks, understands and knows.

 It’d be wonderful if I could share these stories with you – it’s an easy way for you to support these emerging writers too.
 Just click the red button below to check out our collections.